ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 | 2 | 0010 | 4.4 |
 | 4 | 0100 | 6 |
 | 8 | 1000 | 8.5 |

+#### Domesday Duplicator modification

+On the modified version, the input filter/impedance and gain setting will be changed to match the VCRs output impedance and signal strength.
+This is usually done on the [ADA4857 amplifier](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#external-amplification).
+But as the Domesday Duplicator already has an amplifier on board, removing that additional ADA4857 amplifier might increase the signal quality or at least remove unnecessary circuitry.

+Even the lowest gain setting of 2.02 of the Domesday Duplicator resulted in a lot of clipping.
+So the gain needs to be reduced further, e.g. by configuring the operational amplifier as a voltage follower with gain of 1.
+This is done by changing R<sub>FB</sub>, R<sub>FB, GND</sub> and C<sub>FB,GND</sub> as listed below.

+- C<sub>in</sub> (C401): 47 uF
+- R<sub>bias</sub> (R402 & R403): 33 kOhm each
+- R<sub>in,load</sub> (R401): removed, not assambled
+- C<sub>FB,GND</sub> (C402): removed, not assambled
+- R<sub>FB,GND</sub> (R405): removed, not assambled
+- R<sub>FB</sub> (R409): 25 Ohm

 ### CX Card